apify/apify-test-actors/README.md

-# Apify Test Actors
+# DEPRECATED: Apify Test Actors

-Collection of Actors that test various features of the platform.

-## When adding new Actors, keep in mind

- - descriptive names
- - fast builds
+Turns out there aready is https://github.com/apify/komparz, which is much cooler name.